otacke/h5pxapikatchu/README.md

 # H5PxAPIkatchu
-This Wordpress plugin is intended to become a simple solution to catch 'em all, those xAPI statements that have been sent by [H5P](https://h5p.org) content types.
-Users should be able to filter, store and view/export the xAPI statements.
+This Wordpress plugin is a simple solution to catch 'em all, those xAPI statements that have been sent by [H5P](https://h5p.org) content types.
+Users should be able to store and view/export the xAPI statements.

-No, it is not intended to provide funtionality for analytics, etc. There is no point in recreating what is already available in Learning Record Stores.
-I am just planning to offer a halfway decent option for storing the xAPI results.
+This plugin is NOT intended to provide functionality for analysis, etc. There is no point in recreating what is already available in Learning Record Stores or what you can do yourself with a spreadsheet software, scikit-learn, etc.

 If you need more, you should give [Learning Locker](https://learninglocker.net/) a shot.
 It's [open](https://github.com/LearningLocker/learninglocker), free and shiny.

-## TODO
+## Features
-- add option to select xAPI values that should be stored
+* Store important values of xAPI statements emitted from H5P content types in your database.
+* View and export the data for further analysis.
-- add option to select which content types to track
+* Optionally limit capturing to particular H5P content types only.
-- CLEAN UP THE MESS!
-  - WordPress guidelines
-  - Refactoring
+* Optionally store the complete xAPI statements as a string - know what you're doing ...

+## Support me at patreon!
+If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

+## Install/Usage
+Install H5PxAPIkatchu from the Wordpress Plugin directory or via your Wordpress instance and activate it.
+Done.

+The most important parts  of the xAPI statements that are emitted by H5P content types on your system should now be stored in your database.
+You can view and download them via the new WordPress menu item.

+## License
+H5PxAPIkatchu is is licensed under the [MIT License](https://github.com/otacke/h5pxapikatchu/blob/master/LICENSE).